VirtualPlanetaryLaboratory/bigplanet/docs/help.rst

      - Usage
    * - Initial
-     - returns a list of the *initial* values of the particular parameter for every simulation
+     - returns a list of the *initial* values of the particular parameter for every simulation.
+This data is from the log file.
      - body_variable_initial
    * - Final
-     - returns a list of the *final* values of the particular parameter for every simulation
+     - returns a list of the *final* values of the particular parameter for every simulation.
+This data is from the log file.
      - body_variable_final
    * - Output Order
-     - returns a list of the names and units of the forward file values
+     - returns a list of the names and units of the forward file values.
+This data is from the log file.
-     - body_variable_forward
+     - body_OutputOrder
    * - Forward
-     - returns a nested list of the *forward* values of the particular parameter for every simulation
+     - returns a nested list of the *forward* values of the particular parameter for every simulation.
+This data is from the forward file.
      - body_variable_forward
+   * - Grid Output Order
+     - if the Poise Module was used in the simulations,returns a list of the names and units of the climate file values.
+This data is from the log file.
+     - body_GridOutputOrder
    * - Climate
-     - if the Poise Module was used in the simulations, the climate options returns a nested list of the *climate* values of the particular parameter for every simulation
+     - if the Poise Module was used in the simulations, the climate options returns a nested list of the *climate* values of the particular parameter for every simulation.
+This data is from the climate files.
      - body_variable_climate
+   * - Option
+     - the option options returns a  list of the *option* values of the particular parameter for every simulation.
+This data is from the option files.
+     - body_variable_option

 .. warning::